Joint stochastic localization and applications: Stochastic localization

-Note that \eqref{sl} is an infinite system of SDEs if $\supp(\mu)$ is infinite.
+\Cref{sl} is an infinite system of SDEs if $\supp(\mu)$ is infinite.
 Under such circumstances, it is not immediately clear whether \eqref{sl} has a well-defined solution.
-Fortunately, a series of works \cite{eldan2013thin, eldan2020clt} have shown that, under suitable regularity assumptions on $\mu$ and $C_t$, \eqref{sl} has a unique solution.
-We will return to this issue later in Section~\ref{sec:3}.
-For now, let us assume that \eqref{sl} has a solution and derive a few consequences from it.
+Fortunately, \citet{eldan2013thin, eldan2020clt} have shown that, under suitable regularity assumptions on $\mu$ and $C_t$, \eqref{sl} has a unique solution.
+We will return to this issue in Section~\ref{sec:3}.
+For now, we assume that \eqref{sl} has a unique solution and derive a few consequences from it.

 First, note that $p_t$ is a density a.s. since (i) $p_t$ is nonnegative if started nonnegative and (ii)

 Applying \ito's formula to $\log p_t(x)$ and using \eqref{sl},

 which combined with \eqref{density} implies